Ask the Expert: BRCA1 and BRCA2 gene testing

 What is breast cancer genetic testing?

-Breast cancer affects around 1 in every 7 women in the general population, but less than 10% of all breast cancers are ‘genetic’ and caused by an inherited genetic predisposition or faulty gene.
+Breast cancer affects around 1 in every seven women in the general population, but less than 10% of all breast cancers are ‘genetic’ and caused by an inherited genetic predisposition or faulty gene.

 What are the red flags you should look out for in your family history which might suggest a hereditary link?

-Family history, age and breast cancer type (histology) are all important when assessing whether or not a breast cancer may have been caused by a genetic predisposition.
+Family history, age and breast cancer type (histology) are all important when assessing whether or not a genetic predisposition may have caused a breast cancer.

 Who is at risk of having the faulty BRCA gene in a family?